Matiiu/Matiiu/README.md

 ## Hello 👋

-My name is Mateo Tavera, I am from Colombia, and I am a web developer.
+My name is Mateo Tavera, I'm from Colombia, and I'm a web developer.

 - Currently working for GPS Chile as a full-stack developer.
 - I create websites as a freelancer.